lucaong/wheels-class/README.md

 foo.greet(); // => "Hello :)"
 ```

-Alternatively, you can pass a function to the constructor, and it will be executed in the scope of the class.
-That means that, whithin the function, `this` is the class itself.
-Also, the function will receive the `prototype` property of the class as the first argument:
+Alternatively, you can pass a function to `Class.new`, and it will be executed in the scope of the class, meaning that, whithin the function, `this` is the class itself.
+Also, the function will receive the instance's prototype object as the first argument:

 ```javascript
 var Foo = Class.new(function( proto ) {